maya-mp/377_Final_Project/README.md

 # Developer Manual

 ### How to install our application and all dependencies
-To install our application, ...
+To install our application, make sure all of the following dependencies are installed and that you use npm start to get the application running.

 Dependencies:
 Install node.js